[Minor revision–posted 5/4/21 (replaces 1/23/19 edition)]

 OP 70.41: Employee Training and Development

-PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish the policy and procedures regarding employee training and development, and to provide information on employees enrolling for courses and attending classes at Texas Tech.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish the policy and procedures regarding employee training and development, and to provide information on employees enrolling for courses and attending classes at Texas Tech University.

-REVIEW: This OP will be reviewed in September of even-numbered years by the Assistance Vice President for Human Resources with substantive revisions forwarded to the Chief of Staff for the President.
+REVIEW: This OP will be reviewed in September of even-numbered years by the Assistant Vice President for Human Resources with substantive revisions forwarded to the Chief of Staff for the President.

 1. General Policy

 Texas Tech is an institution of higher education dedicated to the pursuit of educational, research, and public service objectives.
 To attain these objectives, Texas Tech recognizes the importance of its employees, acknowledges their valued contributions to the accomplishment of its mission, and promotes lifelong learning opportunities for all employees.